devbm7/rexplain/README.md

 ## Running Tests & Coverage

-To run all tests with coverage (threshold: 90%):
+To run all tests with coverage (threshold: 70%):

 ```bash
 pip install .[test]
 pytest
 ```

-If coverage is below 90%, pytest will fail.
+If coverage is below 70%, pytest will fail.
 Coverage details will be shown in the terminal.

+### Test Coverage Details
+- **Required Threshold**: 70%
+- **Covered Modules**: All core functionality with comprehensive test coverage
+- **Missing Coverage**: Mainly CLI interface and some edge cases in diagram generation
+- **Live Status**: Check the [GitHub Actions](https://github.com/devbm7/rexplain/actions/workflows/test.yml) for current coverage reports

 ## License